Greensborough railway station: History

-Greensborough station was a single track, single platform station built in 1902, for service to (at the time) the outer north eastern suburb of Greensborough.
+Greensborough station was a single-track, single platform station built in 1902, for service to (at the time) the outer north eastern suburb of Greensborough.
 At the time of construction, it was serviced by steam engines inbound and outbound from the Melbourne CBD, until the completion of the electrification from Heidelberg to Eltham in 1923.

-The original platform was located on the south western side of the current platforms where the current car parking is located.
+The original platform was located on the south-western side of the station, where the current car-parking is located.
 The original track ran through the current island platform.

 Due to the restrictions of only having one track out to Hurstbridge and only one through track, the trains were timetabled to arrive 3–4 minutes apart.
-The Hurstbridge service would collect passengers from the platform, then shunt out to a junction at the Up end of the station, pull into a side track and wait 1–2 minutes for the Flinders Street service to arrive then depart, then continuing to Hurstbridge.
+The Hurstbridge service would collect passengers from the platform, then shunt out to a junction at the up end of the station, pull into a side track and wait 1–2 minutes for the Flinders Street service to arrive then depart, then continuing to Hurstbridge.
 Due to a much higher passenger count going to the city at the time, the Flinders Street service was given priority over the low passenger count toward Hurstbridge.

 In the late 1960s and early 1970s, the station was upgraded to two tracks, and a single offset island platform was built.
 The station had a platform on the left and right, one for each direction.
-In 1969, the rebuilt station was provided, and on 3 April 1970, it officially opened.
+In 1969, the rebuilt station was provided and, on 3 April 1970, it officially opened.
 In 1977, a goods yard that existed at the station was closed to traffic.
 In 1979, the railway line between Greensborough and Macleod was duplicated.

-The timetabling for services, however, have remained practically the same, due to the single track which still remains between Greensborough and Hurstbridge, with only crossing loops at Eltham and Diamond Creek.
-An Eltham/Hurstbridge service arrives approximately one minute before the Flinders Street service arrives, with both services departing at same time, allowing the outbound service clear passage to Eltham.

-On 21 June 1996, Greensborough was upgraded to a Premium Station.
+On 21 June 1996, Greensborough was upgraded to a premium station.

-In May 2019, the Victorian State Government announced a plan to duplicate the line between Greensborough and Eltham, which will include an upgrading of the station.
-The upgrade will see a new overpass and concourse built, rebuilt station platforms and better accessibility in and around the station precinct.
-Works began in early 2020.
+On 15 May 2019, the Victorian State Government announced a plan to duplicate the line between Greensborough and Eltham, which included an upgrading of the station.
+The upgrade involved the building of an overpass and concourse, rebuilt station platforms and better accessibility in and around the station precinct.
+On 9 February 2021, final designs of the new station were released, and in mid-2021, early works on the project commenced.
+In 2022, the old station closed and was demolished to allow for major construction on the project, and the rebuilt station officially opened on 30 April 2023.

+Until 2023, the timetabling for services to and from the station remained practically the same, due to the single-track railway between Greensborough and Hurstbridge, with only crossing loops located at Eltham and Diamond Creek.
+An Eltham/Hurstbridge service arrived approximately one minute before the Flinders Street service arrived, with both services departing at same time, allowing the outbound service clear passage to Eltham.

 Platforms and services

-Greensborough has one island platform with two faces.
-The direction of trains passing each other is unusual for Melbourne, with trains passing on the left, instead of the usual right.
-During peak periods, both platforms are used by trains travelling in either direction.

-It is serviced by Metro Trains' Hurstbridge line services.